frankiesanjana/housing-price-predictor/README.md

 * Navigate to the GitHub website.
 * Log in if necessary.
-* Navigate to the repository that you want to clone - the repo for this project is Bake It Better.
+* Navigate to the repository that you want to clone - the repo for this project is [Housing Price Predictor](https://github.com/frankiesanjana/housing-price-predictor).
 * Above the list of files, find the "Code" button and click on it:

 <img src="assets/images/code-button.png" alt="GitHub code button">